 Finally, Notre Dame’s mission is to be a “powerful force for good in the world.”
 Does this speak to your personal mission in life?
 If so, and you love Division I athletics, challenging academics, and a scenic campus, keep reading to find out how to get into Notre Dame.

 So who is the typical Fighting Irish freshman?
-The class of 2022 is diverse with students from 49 states and 66 different countries.
-Accepted students were also very active with almost 90% participating in community service and 76% playing varsity sports.
+The class of 2023 is diverse with students from all 50 states and 82 different countries.
+Accepted students were also very active, with 50% participating in music, drama, fine arts, or dance and 47% captaining a varsity sports team.
 And they’re a super smart bunch as you’ll see in the SAT and ACT scores reported below.

 Notre Dame Admissions Data

 Here’s a snapshot of some key Notre Dame admissions stats from the 2018-2019 cycle:

 |Number of Applications||22,200|

 |Restrictive Early Action||November 1|